WELCOME TO DOMINION OPAL MINES OF VIRGIN VALLEY, NEVADA:

 SETTING AND CLAIMS:

 The WRT Stonetree Group of lode mining claims includes, in addition to the WRT Stonetree Claim (NMC#865655), the WRT Moonbeams Child (NMC#865654), WRT Pleasures (NMC#865653), WRT Black Beauty (NMC#865656), WRT Fireworks (NMC#865657), WRT Cloud Nine (NMC#865658), WRT Fiery Embers (NMC#865659), WRT Fiddles & Diddles Opal (NMC#865660), WRT Sacred Fire (NMC#865661), and WRT Virgin Desert Flame (NMC#865662) LODE mining claims.
-Each claim is approximately 1500 by 600 feet, or 20.66 acres per claim.
+Each claim is approximately 1500 by 600 feet, or 20.66 acres per claim, except for the Fiddles & Diddles which is 900x600 ft and 12.39 acres.
 The entire claim group comprises approximately 206.6 acres total, of which at least 183+ acres contains opal-bearing deposits and reserves.
 The claim group is located in the Northern 1/2 of Section 4, T45N R26E MDM (Mt Diablo Meridian-21), Virgin Valley Mining District, Humboldt County, Nevada, within the Sheldon National Wildlife Refuge and part of the area set aside and allowing for mining claims within the refuge.
 The claim area is depicted on the BIG SPRINGS BUTTE Quadrangle, Nevada-Oregon, 15 Minute Series Topographic Map, USGS.
 Access to the claim group is by pre-existing dirt road leading south from Highway 140, and a secondary pre-existing dirt road leading generally north, from Virgin Valley Ranch Road.
 Dirt road access exists to the WRT Pleasures, WRT Moonbeams Child, WRT Stonetree, WRT Fireworks, WRT Cloud Nine, and WRT Black Beauty mining claims.
-Ownership is currently as follows: ALVIN W. WENTZELL JR (5 claims: WRT Pleasures, Moonbeam, Stonetree, Black Beauty, & Fiddles/Diddles Opal lode claims; BARGER (WRT Fireworks lode); NEWMAN (WRT Cloud Nine lode); MACDONALD (WRT Fiery Embers lode) and BOYCE (WRT Virgin Desert Flame Lode).
+Ownership is currently as follows: ALVIN W. WENTZELL JR (3 claims: WRT Pleasures, Moonbeams Child, Stonetree Lode Claims, known as the DOMINION OPAL MINE), CHRISTOPHER WENTZELL (1 claim: WRT Fiddles/Diddles Opal lode claim); BARGER (WRT Fireworks lode); NEWMAN (WRT Cloud Nine lode); MACDONALD (WRT Fiery Embers lode); SCHAEFER (WRT Black Beauty lode), and BOYCE (WRT Virgin Desert Flame Lode).
 None of these owners or individuals are related parties.
-The WRT Sacred Fire claim is inactive and closed (although very good ground!, hint hint...).